 Moray Reach Out is an amazing organisation with enthusiastic, experienced and committed Board, staff and volunteers.
-It was started by a small group of parents and carers in Buckie offering outings and trips away for the adults with learning disabilities and thus providing respite for the parents and carers - 'Take a Break'.
+It was started by a small group of parents and carers in Buckie in 1996 offering outings and trips away for the adults with learning disabilities and thus providing respite for the parents and carers - 'Take a Break'.

 Two wool and haberdashery shops in Buckie and Elgin were set up in 1999 offering craft and retail skills to our learners.